byme8/DuckInterface/README.md

 }

 ```
-In this case, duck typing can be helpful because it will allow us to pass `` AddCalculator easily ``.
+In this case, duck typing can be helpful because it will allow us to pass `` AddCalculator `` easily.
 The `` DuckInterface `` may help with it.
 You will need to install the NuGet package and call the `` Duck<> `` extension method where we are passing the variable:

 ``` cs